jsdealy/latin/miscellae/guideToLatinConversation.md

 centre, to see.

-Claudo, claiisi, clau-
-sum, claud^re, to sfnit.
+Claudo, claiisi, clausum, claud^re, to sfnit.

-Coalesce, coalui, co-
-alitum, coalere and coal-
-escere, to grow up.
+Coalesce, coalui, coalitum, coalere and coalescere, to grow up.

 Coepio, coepi, coeptum,
 coepere, to begin.

-Coerceo, coercui, co-
-ercitum, coerce re, to con-
+Coerceo, coercui, coercitum, coerce re, to confine, repress.
-fine, repress.

-CollTdo, colllsi, colli-
-sum collid^re, to dash
+CollTdo, colllsi, collisum collid^re, to dash against.
-against.

 Colo, colui, cultum,
 colere, to cultivate.

-Comminiscor, com-
-mentus sum, commin-
-isci, to invent.
+Comminiscor, commentus sum, comminisci, to invent.

 Como, comsi and
 compsi, comtum and